 For all those reasons, the sound-post can’t be glued and is not glued.
 It is held in place by the tension of the strings.

 Furthermore, it is the most common way to adjust the violin sound and tone.
-The violin maker can change its place by just few millimeters with the help of a special tool through the openings of the F-holes.
+The violin maker can change its place by just a few millimeters with the help of a special tool through the openings of the F-holes.
 It serves the role of the tone knob of the acoustic violin.
-If glued, there couldn’t be any tone adjustment, and the body of the violin couldn’t vibrate properly, which would ruin the sound altogether.
+If the soundpost were to be glued, there couldn’t be any tone adjustment, and the body of the violin couldn’t vibrate properly, which would ruin the sound altogether.

 The bridge holds the strings up in place, which allows the playing.